g-hodge/g-hodge/README.md

 *In the future, I'm hoping to learn how to use SQL and ArcGIS.*

 ## What work experience do I have?
-- Strategy Intern at IGS Energy ⚡️
+- Strategy Intern at Nat'l Energy Retailer ⚡️
-- Research Fellow at The Columbus Foundation 📝
-- *What's up next?*: Private Equity Intern 📊 (Summer 2025) and Equity Research Summer Analyst 📈 (Summer 2026)
+- Private Equity Intern at Hong Kong-based Int'l Business Platform 📈

 ## Want to connect?
 [<img src="https://github.com/user-attachments/assets/2377dfd1-e31f-448c-add8-06924f99f382" alt="LinkedIn" width="60">](https://www.linkedin.com/in/gavin-hodge/)